Shynixn/ShyCommandSigns/docs/wiki/docs/installation.md

 which are executed on click.

 After you have configured a ``sign file``, you can use the ``/shycommandsigns add <yourSignFileName>`` to request placing the sign.
 The next step is to perform a right-click on an existing sign block to apply your ``sign file``.
-You can add multiple placed signs to a single ``sigm file``.
+You can add multiple placed signs to a single ``sign file``.

 A detailed description can be found below.